pragmagrid/pragmagrid.github.io/_software/lifemapper.md

 link: https://github.com/lifemapper
 ---

+[Lifemapper][3], an open-source modeling environment created at the University of Kansas, allows researchers to pursue species distribution and macroecological modeling for biogeographic and biodiversity analyses of terrestrial species.

+The Virtual Biodiversity Expedition (VBE) is utilizing unique Lifemapper installations for PRAGMA sites using species occurrence data of local interest or specified by a researcher, and phylogenetic (evolutionary) data derived from DNA sequencing studies to explain the ecological and evolutionary contributions to observed spatial patterns of species diversity.

-A software toolkit, now includes tools for installing and configuring Lifemapper third party dependencies, configuration and installation for local hardware, and bootstrapping the database with default or user data.
-PRAGMA GitHub repositories contain code for installation of the two primary components of the Lifemapper, a server and a compute component.
-These components may be installed on the same or distributed compute infrastructures.
+PRAGMA-Lifemapper tools for installing and configuring Lifemapper third party dependencies, configuring installation for local hardware, and bootstrapping the database with default or user data.

-Currently, we distribute rocks cluster images for the Lifemapper installation from ISO due to varying data sets used for the Lifemapper installation.

-[Lifemapper Web Site][3]<br>
-PRAGMA GitHub repositories:  [lifemapper-server][1] and [lifemapper-compute][2]<br>
+GitHub repositories contain code for installation of the two primary components (server and compute) of Lifemapper:

+[lifemapper-server][1]

+[lifemapper-compute][2]

+The core Lifemapper code is available at:

 [1]: https://github.com/pragmagrid/lifemapper-server
 [2]: https://github.com/pragmagrid/lifemapper-compute